JakeQusha/auto-solitaire/README.md

 - Executing generated solution*

 ##### *All screens must be same resolution (preferably 1080p)
-##### **Generated solutions have about 100-400 moves which is quite a lot
+##### **Generated solutions have about 100-400 moves

 ## What needs to be done
 - Rework solving process to find best solution instead of first solver stumbles upon.
-- add support for setups with different screen resolution configuration.
+- Add support for setups with different screen resolution configuration.

 ## Installation and Use
 - install pyautogui and pillow.